This Winter Machine: The Man Who Never Was

 This Winter Machine's debut album was recorded during 2016 at Moorcroft Studios and Czar Street Studios in Cleckheaton and Leeds respectively.
 The production was handled by Winter.
 This Winter Machine signed with the record label Progressive Gears ahead of the release of album.
 The Man Who Never Was was officially released 16 January 2017 and was met with largely positive reviews internationally, with reviewers hailing "the next great British Prog band".
 The album also received a full page feature on the inside cover of the Classic Rock Society magazine for that month (This Winter Machine were subsequently nominated for the "Best Newcomer 2016" award at CRS' awards ceremony in March 2017).

 The band held an album launch party on 4 February 2017 where The Man Who Never Was was played live and in full.
-The set also featured a new song called "The Herald", the band having started work on a follow-up album.
+The set also featured a new song called "Herald", the band having started work on a follow-up album.
 Shortly after the album launch, the band parted ways with both Gary Jevon and Progressive Gears.
 Graham Garbett and Scott Owens were recruited to handle guitar duties.
 The decision to bring in more than one guitarist resulted in a broadened soundscape at the live shows, adding complex textures of guitar work in both the acoustic and electric arena.
 The Man Who Never Was was later re-released via F2 Records.

 In the latter months of 2017, This Winter Machine performed several times, including a support slot for German prog band Crystal Palace on 1 October 2017.
-Three new songs written for A Tower Of Clocks featured during this run of shows (these songs were "The Herald", "Symmetry and Light" and "Justified").
+Three new songs written for A Tower Of Clocks featured during this run of shows (these songs were "Herald", "Symmetry and Light" and "Justified").

 Drummer Marcus Murray left the band after their gig at the Summers End Festival in October 2017, with Andy Milner replacing him.
 Milner's first performance with the band would see them supporting Magnum once again at Warehouse23 in Wakefield on 16 November 2017.

 The band recorded a full live performance at Eiger Studios, Leeds on 20 January 2018 with the intention of releasing footage as bonus material alongside the upcoming album or as a live DVD.
 Two new songs made their live debuts at this performance; "Flying" and "Carnivale".
 This Winter Machine played alongside Mostly Autumn at the Classic Rock Society awards ceremony on 3 March 2018 and received the award for "Best Newcomer 2017".